lipingxue/docker-volume-vsphere/docs/user-guide/vfile-plugin.md

 ---
 ## Overview
-Depending on the underlying block storage device system, it might not be possible to access the same persistent volume across different hosts/nodes simultanously.
+Depending on the underlying block storage system, it might not be possible to access the same persistent volume across different hosts/nodes simultanously.
 For example, currently users cannot mount the same persistent volume which is created through vSphere Docker Volume Service (vDVS) on containers running on two different hosts at the same time.